OAXACA

 September 30 - October 5, 2025

-Immerse yourself in the enriching culture of Oaxaca with this 5 day sensory retreat.
+Immerse yourself in the enriching culture of Oaxaca with this five day sensory retreat.
 Discover the stunning architecture, traditional crafts, and the delicious culinary scene of this incredible city.
 During your time with us, you’ll meet local artists, visit design spaces, and experiment with artisan crafts.

 Seven sensory workshops: